The town of Agassiz lies on BC Highway 9,

 Agassiz-Harrison Museum in Town of Agassiz Province of British Columbia

-16. See a piece of a fire hydrant on the left side of
+16. See a piece of a fire hydrant on the bottom left side of

 the photo above?
 Slightly to the left of it is this great-looking power

 box.
-There must be a tulip farm or two in the area, as I have heard of a
+There must be a tulip farm or two in the area, as we have heard of a

 tulip festival being held in Agassiz.